carlosmccosta/effective-parakeet/README.md

 service to be advertised and available), then start the second node.
 This avoids any race conditions where both nodes may try to connect to the same camera at the same time.

-## How to enable debugging
+## How to enable debug logging

-The node logs extra information at logger level debug, including the settings used when capturing.
+The node logs extra information at level debug, including the settings used when capturing.
 Enable debug logging to troubleshoot issues.

 ```